A MORNING WITH CLARE SMYTH AND HUBLOT BY DARREN MCDONALD

 PEOPLE OF NOTE: BOYS OF BARONS BY ROBBIE FIMMANO

-Exploring 1970s Australia, a time categorised by fluidity between free-love, rebellion, sexuality and business whilst focusing on the tensions between two friends on the precipice of billion-dollar companies, inevitably turned competitors, Barons is television series is the idea of a chosen family.
-SIDE-NOTE sits down with stars of the show, Lincoln Younes, Ben O’Toole, Alexander England and Kick Gurry - best friends, house mates and colleagues.
+Exploring 1970s Australia, a time categorised by fluidity, free-love and rebellion, Barons is a television series that charts the tension between two friends on the precipice of billion-dollar success, and the idea of a chosen family.
+SIDE-NOTE sits down with Lincoln Younes, Ben O’Toole, Alexander England and Kick Gurry - friends, former house mates and co-stars.

 There is something energising about discovery, the sheer thrill of the new that breaks from the norm and ushers ideas out of thin air.
 Nicole Bentley captures fresh faces Evie Ashby and Eva Hardwick and talks to Tatiana Farley on the genesis of her process.